gplepage/lsqfit/doc/source/gvar.rst

 .. moduleauthor:: G.P.
 Lepage <g.p.lepage@cornell.edu>

 .. module:: gvar
-   :synopsis: Correlated gaussian random variables.
+   :synopsis: Correlated Gaussian random variables.

 Introduction
 ------------------
-This module provides tools for representing and manipulating gaussian random variables numerically.
-A gaussian variable is a random variable that represents a *typical* random number drawn from a particular gaussian (or normal) probability distribution; more precisely, it represents the entire probability distribution, and not, for example, a *particular* random number drawn from that distribution.
-A given gaussian variable ``x`` is therefore completely characterized by its mean ``x.mean`` and standard deviation ``x.sdev``.
+This module provides tools for representing and manipulating Gaussian random variables numerically.
+A Gaussian variable is a random variable that represents a *typical* random number drawn from a particular Gaussian (or normal) probability distribution; more precisely, it represents the entire probability distribution, and not, for example, a *particular* random number drawn from that distribution.
+A given Gaussian variable ``x`` is therefore completely characterized by its mean ``x.mean`` and standard deviation ``x.sdev``.

-A mathematical function of a gaussian variable can be defined as the probability distribution of function values obtained by evaluating the function for random numbers drawn from the original distribution.
-The distribution of function values is itself approximately gaussian provided the standard deviation of the gaussian variable is sufficiently small.
-Thus we can define a function ``f`` of a gaussian variable ``x`` to be a gaussian variable itself, with ::
+A mathematical function of a Gaussian variable can be defined as the probability distribution of function values obtained by evaluating the function for random numbers drawn from the original distribution.
+The distribution of function values is itself approximately Gaussian provided the standard deviation of the Gaussian variable is sufficiently small.
+Thus we can define a function ``f`` of a Gaussian variable ``x`` to be a Gaussian variable itself, with ::

     f(x).mean = f(x.mean)